 Dancer & Choreographer

-My source of creativity comes from my own experiences in life and things which inspire me: nature, music, books, films, people, my cat and other animals.
+My source of creativity: nature, music, books, films, people, my cat and other animals.
 To create is my passion.
 In German passion means “Leidenschaft” and “leiden” means to suffer.
-It is interesting that a negative word was put inside a positive word.
-I guess suffering can be a big source for a creative outcome.
+I guess suffering can also be a significant source of creative outcome.
 My pieces are my way to express and to reflect.
 The decision standing at a crossroad, not knowing where to go to (“Crossroads” 2013); about leaving your home country (2014 “Zugvögel); the critical thinking about which opinions are reflected in the news (“Or is it Their?”
-2015);a research about the hands and their physical and metaphorical meaning (“17 000 receptors” 2015); my first year in Israel (“Sababa” 2016), the cherishing of your body (“My Body” 2019); about the demons within you and the escape through meditation (“Moon Water” 2021); live in the desert (“Moa” 2021); the art of knowing yourself and how to deal with changes, inspired by the tapas philosophy ("A State of Intensity" 2023)
+2015);a research about the hands and their physical and metaphorical meaning (“17 000 receptors” 2015); my first year in Israel (“Sababa” 2016), the cherishing of your body (“My Body” 2019); about the demons within you and the escape through meditation (“Moon Water” 2021); the live in the desert (“Moa” 2021); the art of knowing yourself and how to deal with changes, inspired by the tapas philosophy ("A State of Intensity" 2023)

 Past Performances